skaiy/gliding_horse_wildvibe/README.md

 ## What Is Gliding Horse?

-An **AI agent operating system** that orchestrates multiple agents through the PDCA (Plan-Do-Check-Act) cycle.
-Think of it as the infrastructure layer that harnesses AI agents into a coordinated, auditable, and self-improving system — much like how Zhuge Liang's **Wooden Ox and Gliding Horse** revolutionized logistics by harnessing mechanical power across treacherous terrain.
+An **AI agent operating system** built in Rust that orchestrates multiple agents via the PDCA cycle, enabling coordinated, auditable, and self-improving systems. — much like how Zhuge Liang's **Wooden Ox and Gliding Horse** revolutionized logistics by harnessing mechanical power across treacherous terrain.

 > "We don't just build agents; we build the **infrastructure that harnesses their collective intelligence**."